-Due to SDCWA's litigation challenging Metropolitan's rates, as of MarchAugust 31, 2015, Metropolitan held \$170209.8 million in its financial reserves pursuant to the exchange contract between Metropolitan and SDCWA.
-Of that amount, \$192.3 million is associated with exchange water deliveries from January 2011 through December 2014, and \$17.5 million is associated with exchange water deliveries since January 2015.
+Due to SDCWA's litigation challenging Metropolitan's rates, as of October 31, 2015, Metropolitan held \$220.6 million in its financial reserves pursuant to the exchange agreement between Metropolitan and SDCWA.
+Of that amount, \$191.7 million is associated with exchange water deliveries from January 2011 through December 2014, and \$28.9 million is associated with exchange water deliveries since January 2015.
 See "-Financial Reserve Policy" below.
-Amounts held pursuant to the Exchange Agreement will continue to accumulate based on the quantities of exchange water that Metropolitan provides to SDCWA and the amount of charges disputed by SDCWA.
+Amounts held pursuant to the exchange agreement will continue to accumulate based on the quantities of exchange water that Metropolitan provides to SDCWA and the amount of charges disputed by SDCWA.
+In conformance with the exchange agreement, the amounts held are SDCWA's payments under the exchange agreement that are in dispute and interest earned thereon, which is based on Metropolitan's investment portfolio.
+The amounts held do not include the statutory prejudgment interest award and, after judgment is entered, will not include statutory post-judgment interest, neither of which the exchange agreement requires to be held.

 In May 2014, SDCWA filed a new lawsuit asserting essentially the same rate claims and breach of contract claim in connection with the Board's April 2014 rate adoption.
 Metropolitan filed its answer on June 30, 2014.
 On February 9, 2015, pursuant to stipulation by the parties, the court ordered that the case be stayed.
-The stay may be lifted upon motion by any party.
+On November 20, 2015, SDCWA filed a motion to partially lift the stay.
+A hearing on the motion is scheduled for December 21, 2015.
 Metropolitan is unable to assess at this time the likelihood of success of this case, any possible appeal or any future claims.